Upon Entry: Release

 Upon Entry screened at the Tallinn Black Nights Film Festival (PÖFF) in November 2022.
 It also made it to the official selection of the 28th Kolkata International Film Festival.
-It was picked up by Charade and Anonymous Content ahead of its screening at the South by Southwest (SXSW) for its North-American premiere.
+It was picked up by Charades and Anonymous Content ahead of its screening at the South by Southwest (SXSW) for its North-American premiere.
+It also received screenings at the 26th Málaga Film Festival and BAFICI.
+Distributed by Karma Films, it was released theatrically in Spain on 16 June 2023.

+Charades closed distribution deals in Italy (Exit Media), Japan (Shochiku), Portugal (Alambique), India (PictureWorks), CIS (Pionier), and France (Condor Distribution).

 Reception

+According to the American review aggregation website Rotten Tomatoes, Upon Entry has a 100% approval rating based on 11 reviews from critics, with an average rating of 8.0/10.